spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Both server and client MUST monitor the state of the workload and ensure that no operations are performed beyond the lifetime of the workload.
 For instance, the server MUST not send responses to the client once the workload has stopped.
 Clients on the other hand MUST drop all the data received for the workload, removing it from file systems or other locations it potentially have stored it in addition.

 What constitutes "stopped" depends on the reference type.
-For local references (such as a process ID or Kubernetes pod UID), the workload is considered stopped when the underlying process or pod terminates.
+For local references (such as a process ID), the workload is considered stopped when the underlying process terminates.
 For object references (such as a `KubernetesObjectReference`), the workload is considered stopped when the referenced object no longer exists in the control plane, or — when the reference pinned a UID alongside a name — when the object resolved by name no